PM State Implementation Plan (SIP) Checklist Guide

 - Streamlining the SIP Process: check SIP for efficiency and effectiveness.

-- Review guidelines for submitting a SIP online
+- Submitting a SIP online

 - Once the SIP meets completeness criteria, and is submitted to EPA, the state issues a state notification and allows for comment.
 Then after a final notice, implementation begins (adoption of SIP elements).
 Note: this begins before the SIP has been finally approved.